careers-medical-examiner-990x358

 • Accreditation: Southern Association of Colleges and Schools Commission on Colleges (SACSCOC)

 Philadelphia College of Osteopathic Medicine offers a highly experiential, two-year master of science (MS) forensics program.
-This program, designed for individuals who have an undergraduate degree and a background in the sciences, consists of both in-person and online coursework.
+This program, designed for individuals with an undergraduate degree and a background in the sciences, consists of both in-person and online coursework.
 The program trains students in the analytic and critical thinking skills needed to become medical and legal death investigators.
-The curriculum focuses on the evaluation of both live and deceased individuals.
+The curriculum focuses on evaluating both live and deceased individuals.

 Coursework includes forensic pathology, research design and methodology, law and evidentiary procedure, and principles of forensic medicine.
 Additional coursework covers topics such as forensic anthropology, forensic odontology, forensic entomology, toxicology, arson and fire investigation, and evaluation of sexual assault victims.
 First-year students attend classes Fridays through Sundays one weekend per month.
 Online coursework begins in the summer of the second year of study.